lorenzoruggerii/lorenzoruggerii.github.io/_posts/2025-08-26-transcoders-new.md

 ### Computing the Attributions through Attention Heads

 So far, we have focused on tracing how a lower-layer transcoder feature directly contributes to a higher-layer transcoder feature at the same token position.
 However, transcoder features can also be mediated by **attention heads**, which requires us to extend the analysis.
-Attention can be decomposed into two circuits, a QK (query-key) circuit, which decides _where_ to move information from and to, and the OV (output-value) circuit, which decides _what_ information to move <d-footnote>you can read more [here](https://transformer-circuits.pub/2021/framework/index.html)</d-footnote>.
+Attention can be decomposed into two circuits, a QK (query-key) circuit, which decides _where_ to move information from and to, and the OV (output-value) circuit, which decides _what_ information to move <d-footnote>you can read more <a href=https://transformer-circuits.pub/2021/framework/index.html>here</a></d-footnote>.
 Specifically, we now want to compute the attribution of transcoder features through the **OV (output-value) circuit** of an attention head.
 To do this, we treat the QK circuit scores as fixed, and only look at the contributions through the OV circuit.
 As before, our goal is to explain what causes feature $i'$ in the transcoder at layer $l'$ to activate on token $t$.
 Given an attention head $h$ at layer $l$ (with $l \lt l'$), the same reasoning as in the direct case shows that the head's contribution to feature $i'$ is given by: